sheeny72/RPiSandB/README.md

 The aim is to compare two waveforms by plotting the PSD and FFT plots for each waveform sample on the same plot.

-The code also calculates the difference between the two FFT plots in three different ways.
-At the time of writing I'm unsure which is correct/valid, so discretion is advised!
+The code also calculates the difference between the two FFT plots as well.

 Example output files are: FFT Comspect *.png.